tychaney/Peloton-Data-to-Google-Sheets/README.md

 The script utilizes several dependencies (noted in the code itself).
 One of the dependencies is based on the google sheets API.
 Information can be found here: https://developers.google.com/sheets/api

+Feel free to reach out with any questions you have or buy me a coffee :) Venmo: @TylerChaney